MehtiyevaNarmina/Snake-game/README.md

 # Snake-game
-In Snake game, you control a snake that grows longer as it eats food on the screen.
-The aim is to avoid running into walls or the snake’s own body.
-The game ends if you crash, and your goal is to score as high as possible.
+In the Snake game, you control a snake that grows as it eats food.
+Avoid walls and the snake’s tail to keep playing.
+The game ends if you crash, and the goal is to achieve the highest score.